Solve/Next

 Specific.
 Transferable.

 Every Think Wrong Intensive—public or private—produces the same four artefacts.
-In the public cohort you attend in Amsterdam, each one is tied to your own organisation.
+In the public cohort you attend in Amsterdam, each one is tied to your own organization.

 Artefact 01